-(Attention!
-This directory does not exist in the default installation - it is therefore necessary to create it!).
+(Attention: This directory is not included in the default installation - it is therefore necessary to create it!).

 The script names must have the following names:

 - BeforeDial.cmd before dial,

 - AfterDial.cmd after dial,

 - BeforeHangup.cmd before hangup,

 - AfterHangup.cmd after hangup.